-We discovered baleadas early in the trip when Honduras wasn’t looking so hot.
-We arrived in La Ceiba at night and were looking for dinner after the guy in the hostel told us not to go to Carnaval because we’d likely be robbed.
+I have a special spot in my heart for baleadas because I wasn’t a huge fan of Honduras at first.
+I arrived in La Ceiba at night and was looking for a quick dinner in Honduras.
+Our hostel owner told us not to go to Carnaval because we’d likely be robbed.

 The streets were dark and there were people passed out on the grass and others who should have passed out long ago.
-La Ceiba felt ominous and it was weighing on both of us, but the mood quickly changed when we passed by Burger King and Pizza Hut to find women selling food in a row of street stalls along abandoned railroad tracks.
+La Ceiba felt ominous and it was weighing on me.
+Bt the mood quickly changed when I passed by Burger King and Pizza Hut to find women selling food in a row of street stalls along abandoned railroad tracks.

 The mix of starch and meat reminded me of comfort food like shepherd’s pie.
 One of the heavier dishes, it would be a solid choice for hangovers and the meaty/salty taste was a fair pairing for the sweetness of the local rum and cokes.